 The program is comprised of nine (9) foundation courses, a concentration in either advanced epidemiology or in clinical trials, and choice of elective (Drug Development, Secondary Analysis of Clinical Trials, or Survey Design).

 - Biostatistics – This course addresses how to organize, summarize, and display quantitative data; and the applied use of statistical software (Stata)

-- Epidemiology - Basic principles and methods of epidemiology, including disease (outcome) measures, measures of association, study design options, bias, confounding, and effect modification.
+- Epidemiology – This course covers the basic principles and methods of epidemiology, including disease (outcome) measures, measures of association, study design options, bias, confounding, and effect modification.

-- The Epidemiological GCSRT Program will provide instruction in the epidemiological and biostatistical methods used in observational clinical research.
-Training in the oral and written presentation of clinical research will also be provided.
+- Advanced Quantitative Methods of Epidemiology – The Epidemiology concentration provides instruction in the epidemiological and biostatistical methods used in observational clinical research.
+Training in the oral and written presentation of clinical research is also provided.

-- The Clinical Trials GCSRT Program will provide instruction in the conduct, implementation, and analysis of clinical trials, with a focus on the methods of study design, ethics, recruitment, and biostatistical considerations that are used in designing and analyzing clinical trials.
+- Principles and Practice of Clinical Trials – The Clinical Trials concentration delivers instruction in the conduct, implementation, and analysis of clinical trials, with a focus on the methods of study design, ethics, recruitment, and biostatistical considerations that are used in designing and analyzing clinical trials.